plone/training/mastering-plone/buildout_1.rst

 .. only:: not presentation

-    `Buildout <https://pypi.org/project/zc.buildout>`_ composes your application for you, according to your rules.
+    `Buildout <https://pypi.org/project/zc.buildout>`_ composes your Plone application according to your rules.

     .. note::

-        For the Volto frontend this task is done by the tool ``yarn``.
+        For the Volto frontend this building task is done by the tool ``yarn``.

-    To compose your application you must define the python-packages (eggs) you need, which version, what configuration files Buildout has to generate for you, what to download and compile, and so on.
+    To compose your application you have to define the python packages (eggs) you need, which version, what configuration files Buildout has to generate for you, what to download and compile, and so on.

     Buildout downloads the eggs you requested and resolves all dependencies.
 You might need five different eggs, but in the end, Buildout has to install 300 eggs, all with the correct version in order to resolve all the dependencies.